-Many recruiters understand the benefit of interviewing software developer job candidates and using a skill test to assess their job readiness.
-One of the things recruiters are seeking to determine throughout the hiring process is how a developer will fit into the team: what soft skills does this person have to help them integrate quickly and work well with the existing dynamic?
+Many recruiters understand the benefit of interviewing software developer job candidates and using skill tests to assess their job readiness.
+One of the key considerations during the hiring process is how a developer will fit into the team, particularly in specialized fields like custom WordPress development.
+What soft skills does this person have to help them integrate quickly and work well with the existing dynamic?

 “Soft skills…are far harder to teach, which is why, in a low unemployment market, companies should be looking to hire for soft skills and train for technical skills,” one hiring expert told Fast Company.
 The Wall Street Journal surveyed 900 executives to find out that 92% said soft skills were “equally important or more important” than technical skills.
 Unfortunately, 89% of those same executives reported having a “very or somewhat difficult time finding people with the requisite attributes.”